Skip To Content Skip To Menu Skip To Footer

 Courses that fulfill distribution requirements

-• Any full-credit MUAC class (two half credits in composition courses may be coupled together to make a full credit.)
+• Any full-credit MUAC class (two half-credits in composition courses may be coupled together to make a full credit).

-Quantitative Reasoning (QR):
+Quantitative Reasoning (QR)

 Global Diversity

-U.S. Diversity:
+U.S. Diversity

-MUAC 125, Keys to Music 2: Sacred Roots
+MUAC 345 Keys to Music 6: Theorizing Possibilities

 Department Ensembles (MUEN)

-Lockers for instrument storage are available only to students participating in ensembles and/or taking lessons in the department.
+Lockers for instrument storage are available to students participating in ensembles and/or taking lessons in the department.

 Performance Studies (MUPS)

-Dickinson invites all students—from beginners to advanced students—to further or begin their study of music through Performance Studies.
+Dickinson invites all students - from beginners to advanced students- to further or begin their study of music through Performance Studies.
 Performance Studies/studio lessons at Dickinson are open to all students, regardless of major, and carry academic credit.

-1. Attend Music Information Night, the first Tuesday of each fall semester of classes, 5:30 pm, where you can meet your instructor.
-Upperclassman may contact the instructor with whom you wish to study.
+ensembles.
+Upperclass students may contact the appropriate faculty instructor for placement.
 (A directory of all Performance Studies faculty, including contact information, is available on the Music Department Faculty page.)

 PLEASE NOTE: A fee is charged for all Performance Studies lessons (with the exception of lessons for music majors meeting certain criteria.)
 These fees are added to the student's tuition when registration is confirmed at the end of the Add/Drop Period.
-(See the Financial Operations web site for current fee amounts.)
+(See the Financial Operations website for current fee amounts.)
 Performance Studies fees are non-refundable.

 Suggested curricular flow through the major

-MUAC 100 or 101
+MUAC 100 or 101 or 102

-MUPS 223 (performance studies emphasis)
+MUPS 223 & MUPS 224 (performance emphasis)

 YEAR THREE